-Get the ball rolling by filling out our Inquiry form below.
-We’d love to chat about your latest initiative.
+Get the ball rolling by filling out the form below.
+Let’s talk about what’s challenging right now.

 Want us to speak at your next event?
 We’re ready to wow. #micdrop